tardate/LittleArduinoProjects/playground/MotorControlPWM/README.md

 Demonstrates using a PWM signal to control the current driving a DC motor, hence its speed.

-The small PWM signal is amplied with an NPN transistor.
+The small PWM signal is amplified with an NPN transistor.
 An S9013 transistor is used in this case, primarily because:

 * it has relative high hfe(β); for class H it typically ranges 144-202